kfahn22/Treemap-of-Coding-Train-Challenges/README.md

     .tile(d3.treemapSquarify);
 ```

 We are specifying the `treemapSquarify` option for the tile because this give a nicer aspect ratio.
-To learn more about treemaps, you can read
+To learn more about treemaps, I recommend reading the seminal article "Squarified Treemaps" by Bruls, et. al.

 I decided to try to create a zoomable treemap to viualize the showcase (similar to this [one](https://observablehq.com/@d3/zoomable-treemap) listed in the examples on the d3 website).

 I am sure there are many improvements that could be added, but it is a decent start.
 You can explore the treemap here.